Loop® Vehicle Maintenance Facility

 What you can expect when the project is complete

 The County recognizes that traffic in the area is a concern for neighbors and those living and working in North Bend, particularly in the area of I-90 exit 34.
-During design, the County will develop designated vehicle routes to minimize effects to the surrounding community.
+The County developed designated vehicle routes to minimize effects to the surrounding community.
 Once the new Loop facility is built:

 - The site will retain a City-required buffer of existing trees surrounding the facility.